danrgonzalez/My_Data_Science_Projects/README.md

 ## Movie Recommendation Engine

 I completed this project as part of my Masters in Data Science program.
-Several recommendation engines were evaluated to arrive at the best recommender engine for this particular dataset.
-We downloaded the MovieLens movie ratings dataset to train our models.
+Several GraphLab (https://turi.com/) Recommendation engines were evaluated to arrive at the best recommender engine for this particular dataset.
+We downloaded the MovieLens movie ratings dataset to train our models and overcome the cold-start problem.
 Precision-Recall curves were utilized to evaluate and compare models.

 http://grouplens.org/datasets/movielens/